sourcefrog/cargo-mutants/README.md

 * It currently assumes all the source is in `src/` of the directory, but Cargo doesn't require that, and some crates have their source in a different directory.
 This could be fixed by reading `cargo metadata`.

+* It could discard all parameters to avoid strict warnings about them being unused.
+(I haven't seen any crates yet that enforce this.)

 ## Hard-to-test cases